vpp-dev/vpp-release-notes/README.md

 @page release_notes_2510 Release notes for VPP 25.10

-More than 222 commits since the previous release, including 86 fixes.
+More than 224 commits since the previous release, including 87 fixes.

 ## Release Highlights

-These are the *DRAFT* release notes for the upcoming VPP 25.10 release, generated as on Tue Aug 12 02:53:35 UTC 2025.
+These are the *DRAFT* release notes for the upcoming VPP 25.10 release, generated as on Wed Aug 13 02:56:01 UTC 2025.

 HIGHLIGHTS-PLACEHOLDER